 Truth: Health is not as related to your weight, as much as it is to your WAIST.
 And the BMI (body mass index) is not that much better, partly because a very muscular man can have a high BMI and a thin healthy waist.
 Waist circumference is more related to health because it represents how much fat is INSIDE your belly around your viscera or intestines, also known as visceral fat.
 The most important thing to know, visceral fat is not just a dormant storage depot of stored energy that makes you look bad.
 Rather, it is a very metabolically active tissue that causes many problems by cranking out chemicals called cytokines which cause inflammation and insulin resistance.

 Learning about what will truly make a difference in your health is the key to feeling and looking your best.
-For more information on weight-management solutions and nutrition counseling, schedule your complimentary 15-minute consultation with our health advisor today.
+For more information on weight-management solutions and nutrition counseling, schedule your 15-minute health advisor call.

 Dr. William Epperly, Fellow American Academy of Family Practice